vbuell/torram/README.md

 # torrent-upstart

-torrent-upstart is a utility for filling a torrent download filder with the alreday downloaded files.
+torrent-upstart is a smart utility that recreats a torrent download folder with fully and partially downloaded files.
+If several partially-downloaded sources of the same uncompleted torrent files found it merges them together

 ## Features

- * Mix several partially-downloaded sources into one (yes.
+ * Combine several partially-downloaded sources into one (yes.
 And it does work!)
  * Ability to specify directory to search for files
  * Autodetect output directory (qBittorrent only for now)
  * Using symlinks instead of copying a file